sullivancolin/hexpy/README.md

 ## Why use this client?

 * Easily and securely manage account authentication.
-* Automatically abides by Crimson Hexagon' rate limits.
+* Automatically abides by Crimson Hexagon's rate limits.
 * Automatically converts python data to/from JSON strings.
-* Automatically check requests success.
+* Automatically check for request errors.
+* Easily create shell scripts to work with API data

 ## Installation
 <!-- To install the most recent stable release run `pip install hexpy`. -->